 - Shipping and fulfillment.
 Will you be handling all the fulfillment tasks in-house, or will you use a third-party fulfillment partner?

 - Inventory.
 How much will you keep on hand, and where will it be stored?
-How will you ship it to partners if required, and how will you keep track of incoming and outgoing inventory?
+How will you ship it to partners if required, and how will you approach inventory management?

 This section should signal to your reader that you’ve got a solid understanding of your supply chain and strong contingency plans in place to cover potential uncertainty.
 If your reader is you, it should give you a basis to make other important decisions, like how to price your products to cover your estimated costs, and at what point you plan to break even on your initial spending.